-Red Sox Claim Relief Pitcher Josh Osich Off Waivers From White Sox
+NESN

-It didn’t take long for new Boston Red Sox chief baseball operation Chaim Bloom to get down to business.
+It didn’t take long for new Boston Red Sox chief baseball officer Chaim Bloom to get down to business.

 The Red Sox on Thursday claimed left-handed reliever Josh Osich off waivers from the Chicago White Sox.
 It’s the first roster move the club has made since Bloom took over earlier this week.